 Tomatoes have a wide range of potential processed and value-added products, including sauces, jams, ketchups, paste, and dried.
-The development of a vibrant processing industry would help develop the industry as a whole, by increasing the number of tomato Farmers (and thereby its importance in the economy) as well as providing steady, all-season demand and the ability to absorb on-season overproduction.
+The development of a vibrant processing industry would help develop the industry as a whole, by increasing the number of tomato farmers (and thereby its importance in the economy) as well as providing steady, all-season demand and the ability to absorb on-season overproduction, thereby reducing losses.

 Improved postharvest handling has a strong role to play in improving saleable volumes by increasing both the quantity and quality of tomatoes.
-Field work estimates from the Commodity Systems Assessment methodology show that farmers are losing on average 21% of their crop during harvest.
-At the collection point, another 11.5% of tomatoes are lost.
-At the wholesale level 10% of tomatoes are culled out and at the retail level 13.6% of tomatoes are discarded.
+Field work estimates from the Commodity Systems Assessment Methodology show that all actors along the chain are suffering losses as tomatoes have defects, are decayed and physically damaged.
 Improving postharvest handling and storage practices will reward each actor along the value chain by increasing the quantity and quality of tomatoes.

 Postharvest losses is a complex problem and an integrated solution is needed to mitigate losses across the value chain.
 To reduce postharvest losses, farmers and traders need to be educated on harvesting practices and postharvest handling and storage.
 Entrepreneurs are needed to provide postharvest handling and storage equipment including cooling technology.
 Transportation solutions are also required, as tomatoes are damaged further as a result of being overloaded onto trucks using poor packaging.